Weathering the Storm: How to Prepare Your Pool and Spa for a Hurricane in 5 Easy Steps

 Post-Storm Assessment and Professional Support

 Check your pool and spa system for damage following the storm.
 Do not turn on the equipment until you are certain that all equipment is dry and there is no damage.
 Structural or mechanical damage is typically the type that necessitates professional pool repairs.
-To restore your pool to operating status or create an entire pool remodel from storm damage, local experts are highly trained to do the work.
+Restore your pool to operating status, or create an entire pool remodel by using only local experts who are highly trained to do the work.

 Homeowners in the Tampa area seeking expert assistance should contact JJB Pools and Spas for reliable service and expert guidance.
 With hurricane preparation, a thoughtful and professional approach goes a long way in protecting your investment and restoring peace of mind.